 Vice President, Finance and Strategy

-Kara joined Nova Scotia Provincial Lotteries and Casino Corporation (NSPLCC) in 2017 and is the Vice President of Finance and Strategy.
-In this role, Kara is responsible for contributing strategy formulation and execution of initiatives as well as being accountable for providing strategic leadership to NSPLCC’s financial management and internal controls.
+Kara joined Nova Scotia Gaming Corporation (NSGC) in 2017 and is the Vice President of Finance and Strategy.
+In this role, Kara is responsible for contributing strategy formulation and execution of initiatives as well as being accountable for providing strategic leadership to NSGC’s financial management and internal controls.
 Kara is charged with advancing support for regulated gaming, and furthering the Corporation’s social responsibility commitments to ensure the integrity of the gaming industry.

 Kara is a Chartered Professional Accountant (CPA) and holds a Bachelor of Business Administration (BBA) degree from St. Francis Xavier University.
 Kara is a member of Home and School, is Treasurer and a member of Parish Council and has organized fundraisers for parents of children in crisis at the IWK.
 Kara’s favourite role is that of mom to two young children.
 Kara enjoys spending time with her family, living an active lifestyle and exploring the outdoors.